-- Sour gas as defined in para.
-B803 and flammable gas may only be used for testing purposes in Location Class 1, Division 2 locations.
-When either of these media are utilized, the public shall be removed to a safe distance during the test and testing personnel shall be equipped with appropriate personal protective equipment.
-Both sour gas and flammable gas tests must meet the test pressure limitations per Table 841.3.3-1. - (b) The pressure test medium requirements of Table 841.3.2-1 for the pressure testing of pipelines in Class Locations 3 and 4 need not apply if, at the time the pipelines are first ready for pressure testing, one or both of the following conditions exist: - (1) Ground temperature at pipe depths is sufficiently low during the test to cause the test medium to change state and cause damage or blockage that would damage the pipe or invalidate the test, and use of chemical freeze depressants is not possible. - (2) Approved water of satisfactory quality is not reasonably available in sufficient quantity. - (c) Where one or both of the conditions in (b) exist, it is permissible to pressure test using air or nonflammable, nontoxic gases as the pressure test medium provided that all of the following conditions exist: - (1) The maximum hoop stress during pressure testing is less than 50% of the specified minimum yield strength in Class 3 Locations, and less than 40% of the specified minimum yield strength in Class 4 Locations. - (2) The maximum pressure at which the pipeline is to be operated does not exceed 80% of the maximum field test pressure. - (3) The pipe involved has been confirmed to be fit for service and has a longitudinal joint factor of 1.00 (see Table 841.1.7-1). - (d) Before being placed in service, a newly constructed pipeline system shall be strength tested for a minimum period of 2 hr at a minimum pressure equal to or greater than that specified in Table 841.3.2-1 after stabilization of temperatures and surges from pressuring operations has been achieved.
-The minimum pressure shall be obtained and held at the highest elevation in the pipeline system. - (e) Test requirements as a function of Location Class are summarized in Table 841.3.2-1. - (f) In selecting the test pressure, the designer or operating company should be aware of the provisions of section 854 and the relationship between test pressure and operating pressure when the pipeline experiences a future increase in the number of dwellings intended for human occupancy. - (g) Other provisions of this Code notwithstanding, pipelines and mains crossing highways and railroads may be pretested independently or tested in conjunction
+- (i) Prior to placing the pipeline in service, purge with gas to displace the air and remove any potentially explosive air-gas mixture.
+See para.
+840.2.7(e). - 841.3.2 Pressure Test Requirements to Prove (22) Strength of Pipelines and Mains to Operate at Hoop Stresses of 30% or More of the Specified Minimum Yield Strength of the Pipe.
+The following are pressure test requirements to prove strength of pipelines and mains to operate at hoop stresses of 30% or more of the specified minimum yield strength of the pipe: - (a) The permissible pressure test media are stated in Table 841.3.2-1.
+The recommended test medium is water.
+Sour gas as defined in section B803 and flammable gas may only be used for testing purposes in Location Class 1, Division 2 locations.
+When either of these media are used, the public shall be removed to a safe distance during the test and testing personnel shall be equipped with appropriate personal protective equipment.
+Both sour gas and flammable gas tests must meet the test pressure limitations per Table 841.3.3-1. - (b) The pressure test medium requirements of Table 841.3.2-1 for the pressure testing of pipelines in Class Locations 3 and 4 need not apply if, at the time the pipelines are first ready for pressure testing, one or both of the following conditions exist: - (1) Ground temperature at pipe depths is sufficiently low during the test to cause the test medium to change state and cause damage or blockage that would damage the pipe or invalidate the test, and use of chemical freeze depressants is not possible. - (2) Approved water of satisfactory quality is not reasonably available in sufficient quantity. - (c) Where one or both of the conditions in (b) exist, it is permissible to pressure test pneumatically with a nonflammable, nontoxic gas, provided that all of the following conditions exist: - (1) The maximum hoop stress during pressure testing is less than 50% of the specified minimum yield strength in Class 3 Locations, and less than 40% of the specified minimum yield strength in Class 4 Locations.